 5. Implements behavioral management strategies

 Have you implemented positive behavioral management strategies in your classroom?
-If you have established a strategic seating arrangement, reiterated expectations, and set classroom rules, then you have this desirable habit of an effective teacher.
+If you have established a strategic seating arrangement, reiterated expectations, and set classroom rules, then you have this desirable habit of being an effective teacher.

 A behavioral management system plays an important role in maintaining the classroom’s productive learning space.
 Without it, students tend to misbehave, disengage in learning, and decrease academic performance.